Ultimate Guide to the Mueller Hut Hike

 The Mueller Hut hike is in Mount Cook National Park.
 To get to the Mueller Hut you must start on the Sealy Tarns Track and then at the top of the Sealy Tarns Track you continue onto the track to the Mueller Hut.

-The Sealy track starts from the same car park as the Hooker Valley Track at the Whitehorse Hill car park and campground only a two-minute drive from Mount Cook Village.
+The Sealy track starts from the at the Whitehorse Hill car park and campground (the same car park as the Hooker Valley Track) only a two-minute drive from Mount Cook Village.

 In my opinion, the Mueller Hut hike is moderately difficult.